Nested conformal prediction and quantile out-of-bag ensemble methods: Numerical comparisons

 \subsection{Cross-conformal outperforms jackknife+}

-Cross-conformal prediction sets are always smaller than the corresponding jackknife+ prediction sets by construction; see Subsection~\ref{sec:intervals-LOO} and~\eqref{eq:loo-jp}.
-This implies that in terms of both metrics (mean-width and mean-coverage), cross-conformal is no worse than jackknife+.
-The fact however that cross-conformal may not be an interval might be of practical importance.
-The aim of this subsection is to show that the jackknife+ prediction interval can sometimes be strictly larger than even the smallest interval containing the cross-conformal prediction set.
-We demonstrate this through the performance of QOOB against QOOB-JP and QOOB-Conv on the blog feedback dataset (Table~\ref{table:cc-jp}).
-Here QOOB-JP refers to the OOB-JP version~\eqref{eq:def-oob-jp} (whereas QOOB uses the OOB version~\eqref{eq:def-oob-cross}), and QOOB-Conv corresponds to the shortest interval completion of QOOB, that is, the convex hull of QOOB prediction set.
-For each of these, we set the nominal quantile level to $0.5$ instead of $2\alpha$ as suggested earlier because this led to the most pronounced difference in mean-widths.
+Cross-conformal prediction sets are always smaller than the corresponding jackknife+ prediction sets by construction; see Section~\ref{sec:intervals-LOO} and~\eqref{eq:loo-jp}.
+However, the fact that cross-conformal may not give an interval might be of practical importance.
+In this subsection, we show that the jackknife+ prediction interval can sometimes be strictly larger than the smallest interval containing the cross-conformal prediction set (this is the convex hull of the cross-conformal prediction set and we call it QOOB-Conv).

+Table~\ref{table:cc-jp} reports the performance of QOOB, QOOB-JP, and QOOB-Conv on the blog feedback dataset.
+Here QOOB-JP refers to the OOB-JP version~\eqref{eq:def-oob-jp}.
+For each of these, we set the nominal quantile level to $0.5$ instead of $2\alpha$ as suggested earlier (this led to the most pronounced difference in mean-widths).

 While this is a specific setting, our goal is to provide a proof of existence.
-There may be other settings where QOOB and QOOB-JP are identical or nearly equal.
-Because the cross-conformal prediction set as well as its convex hull can be computed in nearly the same time (as shown in subsection~\ref{subsec:compuation-cross}), one should always prefer cross-conformal or its convex hull over jackknife+.
+In other settings, cross-conformal style aggregation and jackknife+ style aggregation may have identical prediction sets.
+However, because the cross-conformal prediction set as well as its convex hull can be computed in nearly the same time (see Section~\ref{subsec:compuation-cross}) and have the same marginal validity guarantee, one should always prefer cross-conformal over jackknife+.